Olive Through the Ages

 photo by DLO

-Brian Pohanka at Fairhaven Cemetery in the City of Orange on November 10, 2001.
+Brian Pohanka at Fairhaven Cemetery in the City of Santa Ana on November 10, 2001.

 I did not have the opportunity to know Brian Pohanka as a celebrity.
 To me, the Brian I knew was modest and very down to earth; a kind and faithful friend who took time to get to know individuals outside of his circle of well-known and important people, and quietly rooted for the underdog.
 Genteel and eloquent, Brian was a patient teacher who shared much of his knowledge and gave a lot of his time in the cause of preserving the memory of soldiers from the Civil War and Great War eras, and the Battle of Little Bighorn.